 - Mix the ingredients well and cover the jar with a tight lid.

-- Apply this lotion on affected areas 2 times a day.
+- Apply this lotion on affected areas 2 times in a day.

 4. Coconut Oil with Lavender Oil

 Several aroma therapists treat many skin ailments like eczema symptoms, acne, wounds and other fungal infections with lavender oil.
 (10)

 - Mix 1 tablespoon of coconut oil and 2 drops of lavender oil.